💬 Taweez Guidance

 What about Powerful Naqsh for Money or wealth?

-We do not create or endorse any items claiming guaranteed financial outcomes.
-True prosperity comes through halal earnings, hard work, honest dealings, regular charity, and trust in Allah's provision.
-We can guide you toward Islamic principles of wealth-building and barakah-increasing practices.
+No items claiming guaranteed financial outcomes are created or endorsed.
+True prosperity comes through halal earnings, hard work, honest dealings, regular charity, and complete trust in Allah's provision.
+We can guide you toward Islamic principles of barakah-increasing practices.

 How do I identify a Bad Taweez or harmful amulet?